Working Holiday in Canada

 20. Travelling outside Canada as a Working Holiday permit holder

-You can travel within and outside Canada during your Working Holiday permit adventure—go ahead, explore a few American states or take a break from winter in Cuba!
+You can travel within and outside Canada during your Working Holiday adventure—go ahead, explore a few American states or take a break from winter in Mexico!

 Just remember that you may need a visa to travel to other foreign countries (your Working Holiday permit doesn’t give you any special rights and doesn’t make you Canadian).